In this Article...

-There are many more you can do with startup switch.
+There are much more you can do with startup switch.
 If you are interested, you can see more about AutoCAD startup switches here.

 Disable creating new file on startup

-Other reason why it would be useless is when you have many templates for your drawings.
-When you create new drawings, you probably want to use other template.
+Another reason why it would be useless is when you have many templates for your drawings.
+When you create new drawings, you probably want to use another template.

 InfoCenter or Communication Center provides information related to your products.
 It has several tools, like AutoCAD Exchange, Stay Connected, and Autodesk 360 sign in.

 There are reported problems that say it prevents AutoCAD from starting.
 After AutoCAD starts, it will run a background process as WSCommCntr4.exe.
 It takes your computer resources without you noticing it.